ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 ## Configure Storage for the image-registry Operator

 The image registry requires persistent storage with access mode of ReadWriteMany (RWX), however, the vSphere storage class does not support RWX.
-There are two options, 1) do not use persistent storage, in which case an images placed in the registry are lost with each start, or 2) configure persistent storage which does support RWX (e.g. NFS).
+There are two options, 1) do not use persistent storage, in which case an images placed in the registry are lost with each start, or 2) configure persistent storage which does support RWX.

 _Option 1_ - Do not use persistent storage